davterra/joinmarket-clientserver/docs/PAYJOIN.md

 about 5-10 sats/byte, which nowadays is a reasonable fee.
 The exact amount is randomised by ~20% to avoid you inadvertently watermarking all your transactions.
 So don't use < 1200 because then you might be using less than 1 sat/byte which is difficult to relay on the Bitcoin network.

+BIP78 itself has various controls around fees - essentially it tries to let the receiver bump the fee but *only slightly* to account for the fact that the receiver is adding at least one more input and so increasing the size of the transaction, and also ensure that low fees do not accidentally fall too low (even, below the relay limit).
+Joinmarket's receiver will only add one input and never more, for now, and it looks like this is the tradeoff that most wallets will make.
+If you want to learn more investigate the `maxadditionalfeecontribution`, `additionalfeeoutputindex` and `minfeerate` parameters described in the BIP.

+As a spender in the BIP78 protocol, you will usually see the following: a small reduction in the size of your change output as a result of the extra 1 input.
+Unless the payment is very small, this probably won't be significant.

 <a name="native" />